Two dead after a car accident in southwest Memphis

 The two victims were taken to the Regional Medical Center and were later pronounced dead.

 Police have not said what caused the accident or if any charges have been filed.
-The investigation is on-going.
+The investigation is ongoing.